MicrosoftEdge/MSEdgeExplainers/ClipboardPickle/tag-security-privacy.md

 No.

 ### 2.12.
-What temporary identifiers might this this specification create or expose to the web?
+What temporary identifiers might this specification create or expose to the web?

 None.